Ebazhanov/linkedin-skill-assessments-quizzes/autocad/autocad-quiz.md

 - [ ] Completely outside by.
 - [ ] Not encompassed by.

 #### Q87.
-When using the Hatch command with Pick Point selection method, which mode should be turned OFF to make sure the hatch is a single entity?
+When using the Hatch command with the Pick Point selection method, which mode should be turned OFF to make sure the hatch is a single entity?

 - [x] Create Separate Hatches.
 - [ ] Associative Boundaries.
 - [ ] Hatch Associative (HPASSOC).
 - [ ] Hatch Multiple (HATCHMULTIPLE).

 #### Q89.
 You want to constrain a line such that it is always horizontal.
-Which tool could help you acomplish this?
+Which tool could help you accomplish this?

 - [ ] Geometric Constraint (GCHORIZONTAL).
 - [x] Horizontal Line (HORIZONTAL).